-- No disturbance will be permitted outside of the clearing boundary (or final design area, refer to Figure 5-1) or the intersection upgrade area (Figure 3-2) - Flagging tape will be erected around sensitive environmental areas.
+- No disturbance will be permitted outside of the clearing boundary (or final design area, refer to Figure 5-1) - Flagging tape will be erected around sensitive environmental areas.
 Signage will be installed outlining "restricted access, sensitive environmental area."
 Permanent stockproof fencing will be installed within twelve months of commencing construction.
 Once permanent fencing is installed, this area will be managed as a retained vegetation area (signage to remain in place) - No construction materials or excavated soil is to be stockpiled within the dripline of any trees - No equipment or parking of vehicles and machinery will occur within the dripline of any mature trees - Weed and pest management measures will be implemented within the Development site boundary throughout the construction phase of the Project.